mecid/mecid.github.io/_posts/2022-02-17-redux-like-state-container-in-swiftui-part5.md

 Let's go forward and replace the dependencies of our reducers with async closures.
 We still must return the Combine framework's *Publisher* type, but we need somehow to wrap an async closure call with the Combine publisher.
 Unfortunately, there is no way to do it automatically, but we can create the *Publisher* type that does it for us.

+> To learn more about using async closures as dependencies, take a look at my ["Microapps architecture in Swift.
+Dependency Injection"](/2022/02/02/microapps-architecture-in-swift-dependency-injection/) post.

 ```swift
 import Foundation
 import Combine